steveZak/go-los/README.md

 - Adaptation to different camera angles and mouth shapes and structure

 Unaddressed Encoder Challenges:
-- Adaptation to various accents and dialects (Requires compiling several pronunciations of the same word)
+- Adaptation to various accents and dialects (Requires compiling several pronunciations of the same word to compile the initial dataset for the transfer learning approach)

 ---